BridgeMCP

 - Your agent updates the task to

-in-reviewwhen work is done - You review and approve, marking the task
+in-reviewwhen the work is done - You review and approve, marking the task

 complete